-Claire Bowe Physical Therapist
+Claire Bowe, PT, M.Ed., Owner Physical Therapist

 I have a B.S. from Oregon State University (Corvallis, Oregon), a Master's in Education from the Portland State University (Portland, Oregon), and a Masters in Physical Therapy from the Governors State University (Chicago, Illinois).
-As a fun fact, I finished all but a couple of courses in Masters of Occupational Therapy before transferring to Physical Therapy school.
+As a fun fact, I finished all but a couple of courses in Masters of Occupational Therapy before transferring to physical therapy school.
 Sometimes our paths are not exactly straight, and when I discovered physical therapy I knew I had to make the jump to this field, and I never looked back!

 Outside of work, I enjoys hobbies that involve two wheels and two feet.
 I was a long time instructor for the Motorcycle Safety Foundation (MSF).
 I enjoyed endurance riding on my 1978 Honda Goldwing and track riding on my Triumph Daytona.
 I am a bicycle commuter and am a member of Washington Area Bicycle Association (WABA).
 My partner and I live in Navy Yard with my twin daughters and two kitty cats, Knick Knack and Paddy Whack.